Engineering the Lymph Node Environment with Therapeutic Vaccine Depots to Combat Neuroblastoma

 What did your ALSF research grant make possible?

 Everything!
 Before the “A” Award, we had no experience with pediatric cancer research and had no one working on this in the lab, though we were very interested.
-This has really been the perfect opportunity for us to become active in pediatric cancer research, and bring some unique perspective form bioengineering, materials science, and nanotechnology.
+This has really been the perfect opportunity for us to become active in pediatric cancer research, and bring some unique perspective from bioengineering, materials science, and nanotechnology.
 My “A” Award mentor, Dr. Tony Sandler (Children’s National Medical Center) has been phenomenal as we’ve gone through this journal.
 Just as important, I’ve been inspired by my own lab members who have taken real ownership not just of their projects, but also in building community awareness for the need for pediatric cancer research.
 We’ve held lemonade stands, logged thousands of miles during Alex’s Million Miles, and raised nearly $10,000 for pediatric cancer charities (including ALSF!).
 As engineers, I think my whole research team also sees unique opportunities to partner with immunologists and clinicians to push forward in ways that wouldn’t be possible with each of these skill sets in isolation.
 By the end of our grant we’ll have learned some important ways in which biomaterials can be harnessed to combat neuroblastoma, but even more so, I’m grateful for ALSF and I Care I Cure for helping us build infrastructure and research know-how that allows us to contribute to this field after this first grant.

 How would this research eventually benefit children with neuroblastoma?
 What has to happen to get to that point?